rikonaka/pistol-rs/README.md

 ## Service and Application Version Detection

 The nmap `nmap-service-probes` file regex format is not standard, there are a lot of syntax incompatible with rust, based on the nmap source file to do a lot of regex syntax correction.
 If you intend to update this file, it is best to add the new fingerprint information line by line rather than replacing the entire file.

+## TODO

+- [ ] Currently `pistol` uses command line commands to query the system routing table and the system ARP cache and then resolves, I tried to use native methods such as `netlink` or `libmnl` to do these things, but I found that this hit a blind spot in my knowledge, I'll write this up here for later.

 ## Examples